 A straightforward answer to Sohail’s objection is that though such biases are predisposed by religious practice, objective proofs of God occur to those who are on the correct path.
 To them God demonstrates His existence not as a subjective “feeling” but as information of the future.
 When Hazrat Mirza Ghulam Ahmad (as) prophesied that Lekh Ram would die on the day of Eid or a day close to Eid within five years and he died five years later on the day before Eid, that was objective.
 Because its fulfilment was witnessed by other people.
 When he prophesied in 1905 of a worldwide calamity that would put the Czar of Russia into a pitiable state, that was an objective prophecy fulfilled by World War 1.
 After all, he died in 1908.
-These are objective evidences because they were witnessed by This is the definition of objectivity.
+These are objective evidences because they were witnessed by hundreds of millions of people.
+This is the definition of objectivity.
 When the 2nd Khalifa (ra) of the Ahmadiyya Muslim Community was publishing in the Review of Religions in 1914, at the turn of WW1 that this would be that calamity in which the Czar of Russia would be humiliated, that was an objective, prospective evidence of God.

 The biases Sohail speaks of are applicable only to subjective evidences, not objective ones like these.
 He refers to them in another article as a ‘commitment cycle’.